fonttools/fontbakery/docs/source/user/USAGE.md

       -n, --no-progress     In a tty as stdout, don't render the progress indicators.
       -C, --no-colors       No colors for tty output --dark-theme          Use a color theme with dark colors.
-      --light-theme         Use a color theme with dark colors.
+      --light-theme         Use a color theme with light colors.
       --json JSON_FILE      Write a json formatted report to JSON_FILE.
       -g ITERATED_ARG, --gather-by ITERATED_ARG
                             Optional: collect results by ITERATED_ARG